A visit to the Chocolate Museum in Cologne

 If you’re planning on visiting the city by car, I would recommend to park your car at ‘Parkplatz unter der Severinsbrücke’.
 From here, it’s only a 5-10 minutes walk to the chocolate museum.
 Take into account that the parking place can be quite busy during the day, so it’s best to arrive in Cologne quite early on the day (we arrived around 10:00 AM and still had space).

-You can find the museum on the following address:
+You can find the museum at the next location: Am Schokoladenmuseum 1A, 50678 Köln.

 Author: Tamara